Position

 What does a Telecommunicator do?

 A Telecommunicator plays a crucial role in public safety by answering emergency calls and providing assistance.
-They work in a 911 dispatch center, where they quickly assess situations and direct emergency services.
-Telecommunicators must remain calm under pressure and communicate clearly with callers.
-They often handle multiple calls at once, ensuring that each situation receives the appropriate response.
+They work in a 911 dispatch center, where they quickly assess situations and direct emergency services to the right location.
+This role requires excellent communication skills and the ability to stay calm under pressure.
+Telecommunicators must be able to understand the urgency of each call and provide clear instructions to callers until help arrives.

 View Telecommunicator jobs nearby